magda-io/magda/doc/roadmap.md

 **Productionising**: Magda has been in alpha at search.data.gov.au for some time, but as we look at making it live as the official data.gov.au we need to make sure it's secure and robust.

-**Saved Search**: Just as with Ebay you can search for something you want to buy and be emailed when there's new items listed, on Magda you should be able to save a search for data and be notified when new datasets are posted that match it.
+**Saved Search**: Just as with eBay you can search for something you want to buy and be emailed when there's new items listed, on Magda you should be able to save a search for data and be notified when new datasets are posted that match it.

 **API Documentation**: Currently only the registry API has any documentation and this is often down - an effort needs to be made to clean this up.